How Carbon Monoxide Testing Could Save Your Life

 - Loss of consciousness

-Because of the undetectable nature of carbon monoxide, falling asleep and being intoxicated in a CO heavy environment could be fatal.
-If you are worried about the risk of carbon monoxide, it is best to take action sooner, rather than later.
+Because of the undetectable nature of carbon monoxide emissions, falling asleep and being intoxicated in a CO heavy environment could be fatal.
+If you are worried about the risk of a carbon monoxide leak, you are much better off taking action sooner, rather than later.

 All new appliances should undergo gas appliance commissioning, where they are tested to ensure there are no leaks, they are well-ventilated, gas pressure has been set correctly, and more.